2403 Russell Long Blvd

 Canyon, TX 79016

-Transportation is available to and from Amarillo.
-Students meet the bus at a central Amarillo location in the morning and are taken either home or to work after school.
+Transportation to and from Amarillo on Panhandle Transit is available for a nominal fee.
+Student meet the bus at a central Amarillo location in the morning and are taken home or to work after school.
 Unfortunately, housing is not available on campus.

 |Public or private:||Public|